-I’m a practicing artist, researcher and consultant that works across the fields of community development, theatre and public health.
-I study the centrality of aesthetics to navigating complex social issues.
+I’m a practicing artist and researcher that works across the fields of community development, theatre and public health.
 I draw upon my training in theatre and urban planning to develop joyful, creative and accessible democratic processes and grassroots advocacy projects that drive social and systems change.

 With Civic Arts, I am developing a creative workforce development program for artists and health workers that contributes to community wellbeing in three pilot U.S. cities.
 As a Co-Investigator (aka researcher) with the University of Florida’s Center for Arts in Medicine, I am collaborating to develop a Core Outcomes Set for the arts in public health.

 As an artist, I explore these fundamental questions, with gratitude to Arlene Goldbard: Who are we?
 What do we stand for?
 How do we want to be remembered?